Bennington-County-Coalition-for-the-Homeless-Slogan.png

 Q: How can I reach someone staying at the shelter?

 A: The names of residents who stay at the shelters are kept confidential.
-Unless there is a released signed by our guests, messages may not be left and personal phone calls will not be accepted.
+Unless there is a release of information(ROI) signed by our guests, messages may not be left and personal phone calls will not be accepted.